Luisa Casati: In popular culture

 In 1998, John Galliano based his spring/summer Christian Dior collection on her.
 Gowns from this collection have been displayed at the Metropolitan Museum of Art Fashion Institute.
 Casati served as inspiration for another of Galliano's ensembles created for his autumn/winter 2007/2008 Bal des Artistes haute couture collection for Dior.

-Designer Alexander McQueen's spring/summer 2007 collection was inspired by Casati.
+Designer Alexander McQueen's spring/summer 2007 collection, Sarabande, was inspired by Casati.

 Casati is also the namesake of the Marchesa fashion house started by British designers Georgina Chapman and Keren Craig.

 In May 2009, Karl Lagerfeld debuted his 2010 Cruise-wear collection on the Lido in Venice, for which Casati was once again a major muse.
 In February 2016, London based designer Omar Mansoor mused his autumn winter collection on Casati at London Fashion Week and Paris Fashion Week.

-In 2013, Italian publisher Rizzoli Libri published biographical graphic novel La Casati: La musa egoista by artist Vanna Vinci.
-Translation has been published by Dargaud in France.
-English translation has been available from Europe Comics since 2015 with the title Casati: The Selfish Muse.
+In 2013, Italian publisher Rizzoli Libri published the biographical graphic novel La Casati: La musa egoista by artist Vanna Vinci.
+An English translation has been available from Europe Comics since 2015 with the title Casati: The Selfish Muse.

 In 2020, Italian rapper Achille Lauro dressed as Casati for his performance at the most important musical competition in Italy, the Sanremo Music Festival.

 On 21 March 2020 the opera Ritratto premiered with the Dutch National Opera: an opera by Willem Jeths on the life of Luisa Casati.

 In 2021, singer, songwriter and actress Lady Gaga referenced Casati in one of her pictures of the photoshoot from the December British Vogue/November Vogue Italia issues.

-In 2021, Canadian author T.H.
-Cini wrote a fictional novelette based on meeting the Marchesa (Luisa Casati) in the narrators’ dreams.
+In 2021, Canadian author T. H. Cini wrote a fictional novelette based on meeting the Marchesa (Luisa Casati) in the narrators’ dreams.
 The story is called, The Eyes of a Marchesa from the book The Dream-Escape.

+The Marchesa and the Palazzo Vernier dei Leoni appear in The Glassmaker, a novel by Tracy Chevalier published in September 2024.